erdii/ts-scaffolder-scripts/README.md

-# in progress
+# work in progress

-peek into `index.js` if you want to know what's going on
+peek into `index.js` or the [erdii/ts-scaffolder](https://github.com/erdii/ts-scaffolder) repo, if you want to know what's going on

-# config files
+## config files

 * .env
 * ts-scaffolder.json

+## todo

+* showcase .env file support
+* clean up when scaffolding fails
+* eject script